The Economics of Direct Primary Care: Why the Numbers Work

 Why This Matters for PAs

-PAs are often told they can’t have financial control — that they’ll always depend on physicians, hospital systems, or insurance reimbursement.
+PAs are often told they can’t have financial control.
+We’re told that we’ll always depend on physicians, hospital systems, or insurance reimbursement.
 DPC proves otherwise.

 You don’t need millions to start.
 You don’t even need six figures.
 What you need is a plan, a lean setup, and the courage to step off the treadmill.